SergeyMi37/SQL-for-ERRORS-Global/README.md

 ~~~

 Standard error logs in IRIS / Caché / Ensemble are written global ^ERRORS.
-As this piece dates back some decades back to previous century it's structure
+As this piece dates back some decades back to previous millenium its structure
 is far from the typical SQL storage structures.
-The globaö is wrteen by routine %ETN.int and the content becomes visible from
+The global is written by routine %ETN.int and the content becomes visible from
 terminmal command line by routine %ERN or in Mgmt Portal as Application Error Log.

-It is just not available in to SQL as there is no Class wrapped around.
+It is just not available to SQL as there is no Class wrapped around.
-For severasl reasons:
+For several reasons:
 - When it was designed it was good practice to have index like structures in the
 same globals as the data.
 If I say 'like', this means it is of no use for SQL.
 - As next the content of objects are going to deeper levels than the rest.
 As a
 consequence the depth of subscripts (typically IdKey) varies from 3 to 11.

 ^ERRORS is indpendent in every namespace
-It is  stuctured by DAY,SequencwwByDay, Type, ItemName (Variable, OREF),Value
+It is  stuctured by Day,SequenceByDay, Type, ItemName (Variable, OREF),Value
 __zrcc.ERRORStack__  covers this a SQL table.
-Deeper content of the objects become visible by the encluded custom query.
+Deeper content of the objects becomes visible by the included custom query.
-The SQL procedure __zrcc.ERRORStac_Dump(Day,Sequence)__ return all available
+The SQL procedure __zrcc.ERRORStac_Dump(Day,Sequence)__ returns all available
 content and presents subscripts and values as you see in global listing.

 How to make best use of both components:
-- first find your day and seqquence number using SQL SELECT FROM zrcc.ERRORStack
+- first find your day and sequence number using SQL

 Example: __SELECT * FROM zrcc.ERRORStack where item='$ZE'__
 ~~~